 The number of breweries operating nation-wide is small (about 30, generously estimated), and the number of brands that is advertised nation-wide even smaller.
 About 300 other breweries are operating at a regional level; the remaining of about 1000 breweries is of local importance.

-Total beer production in Germany was 94.6 million hectolitres in 2012, more than 20 million below the all-time-high of 1992.
-16% is exported with Italy in the number one position, followed by France, Netherlands, USA, UK and Spain.
-Imports (7.1 million hl) mainly come from Denmark, the Czech Republic and Belgium.
+Total beer production in Germany was 88 million hectolitres in 2016, more than 25 million below the all-time-high of 1992.
+Export is 16 million hl; with Italy in the number one position for export, followed by France, the Netherlands, China and USA.
+Imports (7.2 million hl) mainly come from Denmark, Belgium, the Czech Republic and the Netherlands.

 With a share of five eighths, Pils is the dominating style in the